odht82/zen-rx/README.md

 # Zen-Rx Medical Treatment and Services

-This project Created for the peoples, who need to get Medical treatment or, services [Team JHC Agency Live site](https://zenrx-294ec.firebaseapp.com/).
+This project Created for the peoples, who need to get Medical treatment or, services [Team ZenRx Live site](https://zenrx-294ec.firebaseapp.com/).

 + ## Features
    In this project: